Story and Photos by Corey Williams

 Danville is definitely on the upside of growth.
 With new businesses and faces coming to the city every day, it’s hard not to see its charm.
 Visit some of the places listed and fall in love with Danville for all the same reasons I did.

-Corey Williams is the newest member of the Hyco Lake Magazine team.
-A writer, photographer and Danville transplant, Corey is passionate about the region and all it has to offer.
+Corey Williams is a writer, photographer and Danville transplant, Corey is passionate about the region and all it has to offer.
 He is involved with several community organizations including the Danville After Hours Rotary club and Middle Border Forward.
 Corey is also the founder and creative director of Rivertown, a creative marketing agency.
 When he isn’t writing stories or designing logos, Corey enjoys running, reading, traveling and discovering local food and beverage spots.
 Visit theriverfolk.com or coreyallenwilliams.com to see his portfolio.
-Email him at email@example.com for any creative needs and follow his daily adventures on Instagram @coreyw23.jpg!
+Email him at [email protected] for any creative needs and follow his daily adventures on Instagram @coreyw23.jpg!